-On my final day in Tokyo, I did a Secret Food Tour of Tokyo.
-Ideally, I would have done this at the start of my trip so then I could eat more of the fabulous food we’d tried.
+On my final day in Tokyo, I joined the Secret Food Tour of Tokyo.
+Ideally, I would have done this at the start of my trip so then I could have sampled more of the fabulous food as I explored Japan.

-These lanterns lined the park.
+These lanterns lined the paths in the park.
 Each one was different.
-It would have been gorgeous to see at night.
+It would have been gorgeous to see them lit up at night.

 After this we sampled Pan-fried dumplings named Gyoza.
 The staff at this restaurant gave us a cute origami souvenir which was a lovely gesture.

 Secret Food tours operate in cities all over the world.
-I highly recommend the Toyko tour and I look forward to joining in Porto later this year!
+I highly recommend the Toyko tour.